 The LCCMR's 2018 Request for Proposal (RFP) for funding from the Environment and Natural Resources Trust Fund was issued on December 21, 2016.
 This RFP is for funds to become available on July 1, 2018.
 Draft proposals are due by 4:30 PM on Thursday, May 4, 2017.
 Proposals are due by 4:30 PM on Monday, May 15, 2017.
-Click above to download a PDF of the RFP.
+Click below to download a PDF of the RFP.
 Visit the M.L.
-2018 Proposal & Funding Process page for more information or for updates on activities and schedules.
-Below are links to the online submission form and downloadable templates for required proposal sections (see the RFP for more information).
+2018 Proposal & Funding Process page for more information or for updates on activities and schedules.2018 RFP

 The expected proposal and funding process timeline for the 2018 RFP is detailed below.
 Specific dates will be announced as they become available.

 |December 6, 2016||Funding priorities were determined and 2018 RFP was adopted|

 |December 21, 2016||2018 RFP issued|

 |May 4, 2017||Last day to submit draft proposals for LCCMR staff review|

 |May 15, 2017||Standard submission deadline for proposals responding to 2018 RFP|